Unlikely style icons: 10 who have stood the test of time

 Evolving from suburban middle-aged man into a fearless drug baron wasn’t only reflected in a booming meth business; Walt’s style took him to a dark place sartorially speaking too.
 Goodbye yellow shirt and chinos, hello black shirts and an unmistakable hat.

-A master at making the pattern clash of tie and sweater vest work.
+A master at making the pattern clash of tie, shirt and sweater vest work.